Physical Properties of Massive Compact Starburst Galaxies with Extreme Outflows: Acknowledgements

 \section{Acknowledgements}

+We thank the referee for her/his time to provide a constructive report.
+The referee's thoughtful comments have helped to improve the clarity of the manuscript.
 We acknowledge support from the National Science Foundation (NSF) under a collaborative grant (AST-1813299, 1813365, 1814233, 1813702, and 1814159) and from the Heising-Simons Foundation grant 2019-1659.
 S.~P. and A.~L.~C. acknowledge support from the Ingrid and Joseph W. Hibben endowed chair at UC San Diego.
 The data presented herein were obtained at the W. M. Keck Observatory, which is operated as a scientific partnership among the California Institute of Technology, the University of California and the National Aeronautics and Space Administration.
 The Observatory was made possible by the generous financial support of the W. M. Keck Foundation.
 The authors wish to recognize and acknowledge the very significant cultural role and reverence that the summit of Maunakea has always had within the indigenous Hawaiian community.
 We are most fortunate to have the opportunity to conduct observations from this mountain.